 If parents bring students to school in the morning or pick them up in the afternoon, we strongly encourage them to be extremely careful with the children in the very busy parking lots.
-For the younger students it may be helpful for parents to escort their children into the buildings.
+For younger students, parents can bring their student to the main door, and an office helper will escort your child to their classroom.
+This is for safety reasons.

-If a parent drops a student off after 9:00 in the morning, the student must be signed in at the office.
-If a student is picked up during the day, they must be signed out in the office, and the office will excuse them from their room.
+If a parent drops a student off after 9:00 in the morning, the student must be signed in and office personnel will bring a clipboard to the parent at the door.
+If a student is picked up during the day, they must be signed out from the office as well.
+The office will call those students to the office for dismissal.